Tylogix - iSeries SQL Tips and Techniques

 |

-special character, like a carriage return or any other un-printable character
+a special character, like a carriage return or any other

 SELECT